adamjt/pivotal-flow/README.md

 ![fuzzy search](https://assets1.cleartax-cdn.com/cleargst-frontend/misc/1567672849_fuzzy_search.gif)

-Now, while checking out a new branch, you can ensure that the [Pivotal][pivotal] story id is added to your branch name.

-Using this alongside [`git-tracker`][git-tracker] and the [`Pivotal GitHub Integration`][pivotal-github] ensures your updates (commits, pushes, merges etc) on GitHub are posted directly and automatically to your Pivotal stories.

 ### Other

+Using `pivotal-flow` hooks alongside [`Pivotal GitHub Integration`][pivotal-github] ensures your updates (commits, pushes, merges etc) on GitHub are posted directly and automatically to your Pivotal stories.

 Follow instructions for and the [`Pivotal GitHub Integration`][pivotal-github] to set-up the entire flow for your repository.

 ## Credits

-The concept of adding Story IDs (picked from the branch-name) to all commits are from the awesome [`git-tracker`][git-tracker] project by [@stevenharman](https://github.com/stevenharman) via the `prepare-commit-msg` hook.
+The concept of adding Story IDs (picked from the branch-name) to all commits are from the awesome [`git-tracker`][git-tracker] project by [@stevenharman](https://github.com/stevenharman) - ported to husky/node implementation in `pivotal-flow`'s `prepare-commit-msg` hook.

 ## References